-Rapid Super Ring (RSR[TM]) Technology
+Rapid Super ring (RSR[TM]) Technology

-The JetNet 5310G supports Rapid Super Ring technology, which is the 2nd generation of Korenix Ring Redundancy technology.
+Rapid Super Ring is the 2nd generation of Korenix Ring Redundancy technology.
 The recovery time is greatly improved from 30ms to few ms for both copper and fiber ring.
 The Ring master can be auto-selected by RSR engine.
 The 1st ring port of the R.M. is the primary path while the 2nd ring port of the R.M. is the block path.
-Once the primary path fails, the 2nd path will be recovered within few ms. Besides, the restoration time is also shortened to zero in the R.M. auto-selection mode.
+Once the primary path fails, the 2nd path will be recovered within few ms. Besides, the restore time is also shortened to zero in the R.M. auto-selection mode.

-Comprehensive Redundant Solutions - Multiple Super Ring (MSRTM)
+Comprehensive Redundant Solutions - Multiple Super Ring (MSR[TM])

-JetNet 5310G also supports advanced Ring technology - M.S.R.
-(Multiple Super Ring) which includes various new technologies for different network redundancy applications and structures.
-The supported MSR allows JetNet 5310G aggregating up to 5 Rapid Super rings includes 4 Fast Ethernet plus 1 Gigabit Ethernet rings into one switch.
-With the MSRTM technology, a node can be configured to multiple rings with the failover time.
-In addition, users can extend the ring topology by adding hundreds of JetNet managed switches to meet the large-scale network needs without compromising the network speed.
-The MSRTM also allows JetNet 5310G managed switch to easily connect with core management switches via standard Rapid Spanning Tree Protocol (RSTP) or through multiple paths or nodes to increase the reliability by RDHTM (Rapid Dual Homing) technology.
-By integrating MSRTM and LACP (Link Aggregation Control Protocol), the JetNet series can enhance the link ability and increase the overall link capacity.
+The JetNet managed PoE Switch supports new generation ring technology -MSR[TM] (Multiple Super Ring) which includes various new technologies for different network redundancy applications and structures.
+The JetNet 6710G/ JetNet 6810G allows aggregating up to 5 Rapid Super Rings, including 4 Fast Ethernet plus 1 Gigabit Ethernet Rings.
+With the MSR[TM] technology, a node can be configured to multiple rings with the failover time in as little as 5ms and zero-second of restoration time.
+In addition, users can extend the ring topology by adding hundreds of JetNet series to meet the large-scale network needs without compromising the network speed.
+The MSRTM also allows the JetNet series to easily connect with core management switches via standard Rapid Spanning Tree protocol or through multiple paths or nodes to increase the reliability by RDH[TM] (Rapid Dual Homing) technology.
+By integrating MSR[TM] and Link Aggregation Control Protocol (LACP) the JetNet series can enhance the link availability and increase the overall link capacity.
 Two or more Fast Ethernet connections are combined in order to increase the bandwidth and to create a resilient and redundant link.